Quanta-Tools/Quanta/readme.md

 ### Quanta.plist

 You can add an AppId by creating a new property list file and adding an `AppId` key with a new UUID.
 To create a random UUID, run the command `uuidgen` in your macOS terminal.
 Make sure to add this new property list to all your [Xcode targets](/add-plist.md).

+Additionally, the following configuration options are available:

+- `noLaunchEvent` (Boolean): When set to `true`, prevents sending the automatic `launch` event when your app starts.
+- `noInitOrLaunchEvent` (Boolean): When set to `true`, prevents sending the `launch` event and skips the automatic initialization that normally happens 3 seconds after launch.

 ### Quanta.appId